-Title I -A, Improving Academic Achievement of the Disadvantaged \$ 599,168.00 Title I-D, Neglected and Delinquent 1,554,729.00 SPECIAL ED-VIB FLOWTHROUGH 717,983.00 CTE-State Institutions Perkins IV 12,747.00 CTE-State Institutions Perkins IV 0.00 Education for Homeless Children and Youth 0.00 Charter Schools-Federal Dissemination Grants 0.00 Title II-A, Improving Teacher Quality 40,885.00 Teacher of the Year 1,014.25 \$2,926,526.25
+Title I -A, Improving Academic Achievement of the \$ 599,168.00

+Disadvantaged

+Title I-D, Neglected and Delinquent 1,554,729.00

+SPECIAL ED-VIB FLOWTHROUGH 717,983.00

+CTE-State Institutions Perkins IV 12,747.00

+CTE-State Institutions Perkins IV 0.00

+Education for Homeless Children and Youth 0.00

+Charter Schools-Federal Dissemination Grants 0.00

+Title II-A, Improving Teacher Quality 40,885.00

+Teacher of the Year 1,014.25

+\$2,926,526.25

-The staff recommends that the funding committee make no changes to this allocation process for the Department of Juvenile Justice Schools.
+The funding committee reached preliminary consensus to make no changes to this allocation process for the Department of Juvenile Justice Schools.
 Having direct knowledge of the needs of students within their jurisdiction, the leadership of the Department of Juvenile Justice will continue to request funding for DJJ schools in the annual budgeting process.